bullno1/remodule/mainpage.md

 The plugin will now be loadable from the host with @link remodule_load @endlink:
 @snippet{trimleft} example_host.c Load plugin

-Subsequenly, @link remodule_reload @endlink can be used to reload a plugin.
+Subsequenly, @ref remodule_reload can be used to reload a plugin.
 To make this automatic, refer to remodule_monitor.h.

 When the plugin is no longer needed, unload it with @link remodule_unload @endlink.